Meet the Board

 Brent has strong communication skills along with valued experience in determining the optimum use of resources.
 His many years in the co-op sector and strong management skills will help to expand our membership and the value our organization provides to our community.

-He is looking forward to matching his strong skills and cooperative attitude with our organization and our investment in social, cultural, financial, and environmental sustainability.
+Brent continue to utilize his strong skills and cooperative attitude with our organization and our investment in social, cultural, financial, and environmental sustainability.

 Director term expires following completion of 2025 AGM (held in 2026)